validoadriana/kitchensink-springboot/README.md

 # Kitchensink Spring Boot Application

-This project is a migration of the JBoss Kitchensink quickstart to Spring Boot, featuring a React frontend and MongoDB backend.
+This project is a migration of the JBoss Kitchensink quickstart to Spring Boot, featuring a React frontend, Spring boot backend and MongoDB database.

 ## Prerequisites

 - JDK 21
-- Node.js 18+
+- Node.js 22+
 - Maven 3.9+
 - Docker (optional)
 - MongoDB Atlas Account (or local MongoDB instance)